-Light state Cause and solution All lights are off The projector is turned off.
-If necessary, connect the power cord. ° Power button is on, power light is off The projector is in standby mode.
-Press the ${}^{(\!\!\!\!\!\!\!\!)}$ power button on the projector or the \mathbf{On} button on the remote control to turn it on.
+Light state Cause and solution All lights are off The projector is turned off. ° Power button is on, power light is off The projector is in standby mode.
+Press the \circlearrowleft power button on the projector or the On button on the remote control to turn it on.